Bank of England job will put Carney to the test

 Yet Carney’s appointment has been widely welcomed and former policymakers say his can-do style will give the BoE new impetus.

-He has signaled his preference for giving clear guidance on where monetary policy is going - something long opposed by the man he will replace, Mervyn King.
+He has signalled his preference for giving clear guidance on where monetary policy is going - something long opposed by the man he will replace, Mervyn King.

 Carney can also help reshape the bank’s upper echelons over the coming year when two of his deputies are expected to leave.